tylerwgreen/rpi-lighting-field-bak/README.md

 kernprof -l -v modules/python/App.py

 ### NOTICE
 This repo was created because it became corrupt on the RPI.
 I was not sure if these changes were newer than the repo on github and did not have time to investigate.
+I'm fairly certain this is a bad backup.